 Raises the competencies of teachers, department heads, curriculum coordinators, and administrators in areas including curriculum development, use of technology in the classroom, assessment, leadership, and teaching methodologies to meet the needs of diverse student populations in international schools.

-The Van Loan School offers an M.Ed. in International Education Administration through a blended program of online and face-to- face studies, with summer courses in Bangkok,Thailand or Leysin, Switzerland.
+The Van Loan School offers an M.Ed. in International Curriculum Development and Supervision through a blended program of online and face-to- face studies, with summer courses in Bangkok,Thailand or Leysin, Switzerland.

 Educators are challenged to create excellent learning architectures and cultures of learning that encourages principles such as learner engagement, assessment “for, of, and as” learning, research and reflection on learning, inquiry, and understanding, as well as ongoing school enrichment, transformation, and innovation.